ivorscott/mjml-react-reload/README.md

 # mjml-react-reload

 Building responsive emails is hard.
 Thankfully [MJML](https://mjml.io/documentation/) exists.
-This is a boilerplate project that with help you quickly iterate through responsive email designs.
+Here's a boilerplate project that will help you quickly iterate through responsive email designs.
 Make a change to [mjml-react](https://github.com/wix-incubator/mjml-react) code and the browser automatically refreshes.

 Give it a try.
 Edit the following component: